esince821/AffectsOf.DailyLife.Act.OnWellbeing.with.Nlp/README.md

 | `funding_stage`  | Current or highest funding stage (Seed, A, B…) |
 | `funding_amount` | Total funding raised (if available)           |

-**Notes:**
-Data cleaning was performed to remove duplicates, standardize industry names, and convert funding figures into numeric format.

 ---